-The Infrastructure Solutions business delivered solid growth with revenue increasing 13.0% to \$466.8 million, albeit with some margin pressure.
-The Infrastructure team helps customers maximise returns from their infrastructure investments across server, storage, networks and devices, and our team had the added challenge of managing global supply shortages of computer chips.
-The restricted supply impacted all vendors but was predominant in the end-user computing market, resulting in a significant backlog of orders that could not be delivered and therefore not invoiced at the year end.
+The Infrastructure team helps customers maximise returns from their infrastructure investments, and our team had the added challenge of managing global supply shortages and delays.
+The restricted supply continued to impact all vendors but was most prominent with Cisco, resulting in a significant backlog of orders that could not be delivered and therefore not invoiced before the year end.
+If supply had been within normal parameters, Infrastructure Solutions would have delivered mid-to-high single-digit revenue growth.

-Outside of these supply chain issues, the team grew the business and gained significant market share.
-The growth came from each of Data[#]3's focus areas of server, storage, networks and devices and was boosted by our customers' increasing investment in their own private cloud solutions.
+Despite these supply chain issues, the team grew the pipeline of opportunities with a focus on server, storage, networks and devices, boosted by our customers' increasing investment in their own private cloud solutions.
 This trend included growth in hyper-converged infrastructure, which combines processing power, storage and networking in larger capacity systems.
 Networking demand remained strong as customers upgraded networks to connect to the public cloud and adopted software-defined networking that provides additional functionality and value over core networking hardware.
 End-user computing demand also remained strong as customers upgraded devices to connect to their own networks and public cloud.